 Hey!
 I’m back with our December Coworker of the Month at The Frontier.
 This is a program we launched in November to give back to our community and recognize their hard work.
 Coworker of the Month will receive a dedicated workspace, a prized parking spot for the whole month, and a Frontier goodie bag.

-To nominate a Coworker of the Month, email me at [email protected]. and let me know why they deserve the title!
+To nominate a Coworker of the Month, fill out this form and let us know why they deserve the title!

 Our Coworker for the Month of December is: KERRY GUEST